Give impactful team feedback

 11. Empathy

-• Do they have active listening skills?
+• Do you have active listening skills?

-• Do they suggest ideas during meetings?
+• Do you suggest ideas during meetings?

 13. Job knowledge